stefan-hoeck/idris2-tutorial/src/Tutorial/Interfaces.md

 largest element from a list of values with a `Comp` implementation.
 Likewise for `minElem`, which tries to extract the smallest element.
-Note, that the possibility of the list being empty must be considered when choosing the return type.
+Note, that the possibility of the list being empty must be considered when deciding on the output type.

 4. Define an interface `Concat` for values like lists or strings, which can be concatenated.
 Provide implementations